awsdocs/amazon-route53-docs/doc_source/monitoring-hosted-zones-with-cloudwatch.md

 Units: Count
 Region: Route 53 is a global service\.
 To get hosted zone metrics, you must specify US East \(N\.
 Virginia\) for the Region\.

+**DNSSECInternalFailure**
+Value is 1 if any object in the hosted zone is in an INTERNAL\_FAILURE state\.
+Otherwise, value is 0\.
+Valid statistics: N/A
+Units: Count
+Volume: 1 per hosted zone per day
+Region: Route 53 is a global service\.
+To get hosted zone metrics, you must specify US East \(N\.
+Virginia\) for the Region\.

+**DNSSECKeySigningKeysNeedingAction**
+Number of key signing keys \(KSKs\) that have an ACTION\_NEEDED state \(due to KMS failure\)\.
+Valid statistics: Sum, SampleCount
+Units: Count
+Volume: 1 per hosted zone per day
+Region: Route 53 is a global service\.
+To get hosted zone metrics, you must specify US East \(N\.
+Virginia\) for the Region\.

+**DNSSECKeySigningKeyMaxNeedingActionAge**
+Time elapsed since the key signing key \(KSK\) was set to the ACTION\_NEEDED state\.
+Valid statistics: N/A
+Units: Seconds
+Volume: Up to 1 per hosted zone, per day
+Region: Route 53 is a global service\.
+To get hosted zone metrics, you must specify US East \(N\.
+Virginia\) for the Region\.

+**DNSSECKeySigningKeyAge**
+The time elapsed since the key signing key \(KSK\) was created \(not since it was activated\)\.
+Valid statistics: N/A
+Units: Seconds
+Volume: 1 per hosted zone, per day
+Region: Route 53 is a global service\.
+To get hosted zone metrics, you must specify US East \(N\.
+Virginia\) for the Region\.

 ## CloudWatch dimension for Route 53 public hosted zone metrics<a name="cloudwatch-dimensions-route-53-hosted-zones"></a>

 Route 53 metrics for hosted zones use the `AWS/Route53` namespace and provide metrics for `HostedZoneId`\.
 To get the number of DNS queries, you must specify the ID of the hosted zone in the `HostedZoneId` dimension\.